Frequently asked questions

 What costs are covered for me?

-Does my employer have to pay anything for my assignment?
+Does my employer have to pay anything for my internship?

-Employers looking to send a young expert on an assignment to an African country with Team works! do not incur any costs.
+Employers looking to send a young expert for an internship to an African country with Team works! do not incur any costs.
 They can only benefit from your few weeks away and the international experience you gain through Team works!
-So, with the added value you’ll bring to your workplace at home, your employer has every reason to support your assignment with Team works! in Africa.
+So, with the added value you’ll bring to your workplace at home, your employer has every reason to support your internship with Team works! in Africa.

-Are young professionals from Germany entitled to unemployment benefits?
+Are young experts from Germany entitled to unemployment benefits?

-During the assignment, you may not be entitled to unemployment benefits.
-If you are registered as unemployed, you will receive a confirmation of your planned assignment from SES, which you can use to contact your employment agency.
+During the internship, you may not be entitled to unemployment benefits.
+If you are registered as unemployed, you will receive a confirmation of your planned internship from SES, which you can use to contact your employment agency.
 They will decide whether you are still entitled to unemployment benefits.
 Please contact your employment agency for further information.

 What insurance cover will I have?